 What if Your Dog Still Crosses the Fence?

-In extreme situations, your dog might decide that they’re willing to tolerate the shock and keep crossing the fence anyway.
+In extreme situations dogs run through the invisible fence despite the correction, or perhaps as a result of a malfunctioning fence.
 This doesn’t mean that you have to give up and keep your dog indoors.
 Instead, you could hire a professional trainer to teach your dog to stay inside the yard.
 You’re not a bad trainer–some dogs just need more structure and correction than others.
 A professional trainer could teach your dog to be safe and give you advice during the process.

 Do You Really Need a Wireless Fence?